aaronparker/aaronparker.github.io/_posts/2015-05-15-replicate-2015-folder-redirection-test.md

 # uberAgent for Splunk

-To make it simple to measure logon times, there&#8217;s only one tool worth using to view metrics and that&#8217;s of course [uberAgent for Splunk](https://helgeklein.com/uberagent-for-splunk/). uberAgent makes it simple to report on logon times - so all you&#8217;ll need to do is setup roaming profiles, log onto a machine with the agent installed and view the Logon Duration report.
+To make it simple to measure logon times, there's only one tool worth using to view metrics and that's of course [uberAgent for Splunk](https://helgeklein.com/uberagent-for-splunk/). uberAgent makes it simple to report on logon times - so all you'll need to do is setup roaming profiles, log onto a machine with the agent installed and view the Logon Duration report.

 I recommend creating a large enough profile, or one that is indicative of profiles that you may have in production.
 For real stress testing, the number of files in the profile is more important than the total profile size.